Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Introduction

 Another set of interesting higher order singularities are $S$-matrix row/column-zeros.
 The row-zero condition $\sum_y^M|S_{xy}|=0$ describes a situation in which no power leaves the system through port $x$, no matter which port the initial power was injected into the system through.
 The column-zero condition $\sum_x^M|S_{xy}|=0$ describes a situation in which all the power injected into the system through port $y$ is completely absorbed.
 Of note is that in a reciprocal system, these conditions are equivalent and both phenomena happen simultaneously.
 When both row and column $j$ are completely zero, the $S$-matrix is essentially reduced in dimensionality as one channel appears to not participate in the scattering interaction, acting solely as an absorber.

-Again, there are many ways to combine fundamental singularities into higher order singularities, but none of these combinations are topologically stable and the more fundamental singularities included, the less probable such events become.
+Again, there are many ways to combine fundamental singularities into higher order singularities, but none of these combinations are topologically stable and the more fundamental singularities included, the less probable such events become in a statistical ensemble.